How do I become a member?

 How much does it cost?

 Members pay an annual subscription according to their location and category of membership.
 The subscription year runs from 1 January to 31 December.
 Those joining part way through the subscription year are charged pro rata.
 When you apply to join, you will be charged the pro rata amount from the day you join until December 31.
-Fees are as follows:
+Fees for 2019 are as follows (2018 in brackets):

 - Student – free